jthefang/LearningUnity/README.md

 ## Random pitch
 `audioSource.pitch = Random.Range(0.8f, 1.5f);`
 - Gives more spontaneity to your sounds (e.g. individualistic sheep sounds)
-# Particle systems
-- Unity uses **Shuriken** particle system to create effects like fire on torches, bomb explosion effects
-	- Particle system - emits particles in random positions within predefined space (e.g. a sphere, cone)
-	- Particles can have lifetimes after which they are destroyed
-- (maybe new) GameObject → Add component → Particle System
-	- Particle system component → Renderer section → Material → Default-Particle
-- Particle system component is made of several modules / subsections
-- Main module
-	- Duration - length of time in seconds for particle system to run (short for explosion, long for fire)
-	- Looping - repeatedly emit particles until particle system stops (restarts once duration time is reached)
-	- Prewarm - used when looping enabled, particle system will act as it it's already completed a full cycle on start up (i.e. fill the whole space with particles)
-	- Start delay - delay in seconds before particle system starts emitting
-	- Start lifetime - initial lifetime in seconds for particles (particles destroyed after this elapsed time)
-		- i.e. controls height of flame
-	- Start speed - initial speed of particles, greater speed = more spread out/less dense
-	- Start size - size of the particles
-	- Start rotation - matters if the particles have a distinct shape that changes with rotation
-	- Gravity modifier - 0 => gravity will be turned off for the particles (1 = gravity full on)
-	- Simulation space - if the particle system moves
-		- Local space - particles move together as a unit (if the particle system itself is moved)
-		- World space - particles move freely once emitted
-	- Play on awake: if disabled => have to manually start particle system via script/animation system
-	- Max particles - for performance reasons
-- **Emission module** - controls number and timing of emitted particles (continuous flow, sudden burst of particles, etc)
-	- Rate over time = # particles / second
-		- Set to 0 for a burst of particles (explosion effect)
-	- Bursts list - collection of particles emitted all at once at a particular point in time
-		- e.g. time = 0.0, particles = 150 will emit 150 particles all at once at start of the system
-- Renderer module
-	- **Material** - by far the most influential visually; this changes the look of your particles (e.g. how you create a red orange flame)
-- Shape
-	- Cone
-		- Angle determines the cone spread
-		- Radius = how wide the base of the cone is
-	- Can add custom shapes via meshes too
-- Size over lifetime
-	- Click size box => bottom right curves chart shows x: lifetime of particle, y: particle size
-		- Double click to add keys to the graph, right click to remove keys; this changes the shape of the graph
-	- There are preset size curves at the bottom of the graph
-		- e.g. fire has particles that decrease linearly in size over time
-- Color over lifetime
-	- Click color box
-	- 4 markers, top = alpha/opacity, bottom = RGB values, from start (far left) transitioning to end opacity/color at end (far right)
-		- Click the top or bottom bars to add markers, drag marker off bar to delete
-	- e.g. to have particles fade away over time => click top right marker and set alpha to 0
-## Scripting
-- You can have particles emit on certain actions => have script accept a prefab with a particle system
 # UI
 - UI is added as a scene (put in Scenes folder)
 	- nice to also have a UI folder in Assets with subfolders for Fonts, Menu (background images, buttons, icons and game art)